bobk4ta/weather-app/README.md

-# wheather-app
+# weather-app
-wheather app js
+weather app js

+how to use:

+Sign up at OpenWeatherMap to get a free API key.
+Replace YOUR_OPENWEATHERMAP_API_KEY in app.js with your API key.